pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 --Aaron Weiss (Elephant in the Dock)

 "This mock trial can no more determine my lot, than can driftwood determine the ocean's waves"
-Aaron Weiss (Elephant in the Dock)
+--Aaron Weiss (Elephant in the Dock)

 "What is there can punish like a conscience ignored?"
-Aaron Weiss (Elephant in the Dock)

-"Yes, my body did just as you implied, while some ghost we'll call 'I' idly watched through its eyes"
 --Aaron Weiss (Elephant in the Dock)

+"Yes, my body did just as you implied,
+while some ghost we'll call 'I' idly watched through its eyes"
+--Aaron Weiss (Elephant in the Dock)

-"Cultivating unsophistication in my face, trying to think of nothing to say"
+"Cultivating unsophistication in my face,
+trying to think of nothing to say"
-Aaron Weiss (Aubergine)
+--Aaron Weiss (Aubergine)

 "When doing as you please doesn't please you any more"
 --Aaron Weiss (Fiji Mermaid)

 "But you'll miss having someone to blame
 For your sadness, now won't you?
 Maybe there'll be a bakery hiring
 We'll knead a little bit of dough to get by"
 --Aaron Weiss (Fiji Mermaid)

-"There wasn't much to her dress, and I felt stuck in my body like a horse in quicksand"
+"There wasn't much to her dress,
+and I felt stuck in my body like a horse in quicksand"
 --Aaron Weiss (Fiji Mermaid)

 "We pretend to care and like we understand
-Our eyes go soft, but know it now what we're thinking about's your mammary glands and how to sail your birth canal"
+Our eyes go soft, but know it now
+what we're thinking about's your mammary glands
+and how to sail your birth canal"
 --Aaron Weiss (Fig with a Bellyache)

-"Our thoughts are like like a teabag on the saucer, all the flavor gone"
+"Our thoughts are like like a teabag on
+the saucer, all the flavor gone"
 --Aaron Weiss (Fig with a Bellyache)

-"The dog below our waists aroused as arms embraced the pretty gals
+"The dog below our waists aroused
+as arms embraced the pretty gals
-It came much more as a surprise, it happening while I hugged the guys.
+It came much more as a surprise,
+it happening while I hugged the guys.
 --Aaron Weiss (Fig with a Bellyache)

 "Then a speckled bird,
 humbly inspired,
 ran across the road
 when it could have flown
 And it made me smile"
 --Aaron Weiss (O, Porcupine!)

-"You have a decent ear for notes, but you can't yet appreciate harmony"
+"You have a decent ear for notes,
+but you can't yet appreciate harmony"
 --Aaron Weiss (O, Porcupine!)

 "You don't know where you came from
 You don't know where you're going
 You think you're you
 You don't know who you are
 You're not you
 You're everyone else"
 --Aaron Weiss (Cattail Down)

 "Looking down was the hungry crow
-'When the time is right I'll strike and condescend to the earth below and take whichever treat I'd like'"
+'When the time is right I'll strike
+and condescend to the earth below
+and take whichever treat I'd like'"
 --Aaron Weiss (The Fox, the Crow and the Cookie)

-"Your subtle acclaimation's true best to give praise where praise is due every rook and jay in the corvidae's been raven about me too"
+"Your subtle acclaimation's true
+best to give praise where praise is due
+every rook and jay in the corvidae's been raven about me too"
 --Aaron Weiss (The Fox, the Crow and the Cookie)

-"When letting all attachments go is the only prayer we know may it be so"
+"When letting all attachments go
+is the only prayer we know
+may it be so"
 --Aaron Weiss (The, the Crow, and the Cookie)

 "The Potato called from underground:
 You’ve got it all turned upside-down.
-Does the Rain that’s sent each spring anew to fall on her not fall on you?
+Does the Rain that’s sent each spring anew
+to fall on her not fall on you?
-You project on her your inward scenes, she’s a blank, external movie screen."
+You project on her your inward scenes,
+she’s a blank, external movie screen."
 --Aaron Weiss (Bullet to Binary, part ii)

 "If I come without a thing, then I come with all I need."
 --Aaron Weiss (In A Sweater Poorly Knit)

 "Angel, no, I think you come too soon
 It's not my time to go"
 --Aaron Weiss (The Angel of Death Came to David's Room)